open it

 • Delays: When the legislative or consultation process is delayed, DSPs will place development teams on standby until the government provides an update.
 If development teams are not utilised for a short period, they will be redeployed to other projects and may not be available once development can resume.

-Testing and Release
+Testing

 The policy commencement date or government agency start dates often serve as the go-live date for software products and services.
 DSPs will treat these dates as deadlines to ensure their customers can meet their obligations.